-The roles and responsibilities of school personnel with regard to special educational needs are given below.
-They are in accordance with the Code of Practice (January 2015) Children's and Families Act (2014) guidelines and St Edward's School job descriptions.
+The roles and responsibilities of school personnel regarding special educational needs are given below.
+They are in accordance with the SEND Code of Practice (January 2015) Children's and Families Act (2014) guidelines and St Edward's School job descriptions.